-Consider a unitary household, i, with two assets available to hold in its portfolio, that each period chooses consumption, $c{i,t}$, and the amount of housing, $h{i,t}$, to maximise expected lifetime utility.1
+Consider a unitary household, i, with two assets available to hold in its portfolio, that each period chooses consumption, $c{i,t}$, and the amount of housing, $h{i,t}$, to maximise expected lifetime utility.
+Consumption and housing pin down the amount of liquid debt.